Dikshanya/SIH/README.md

 1)pH Dataset - Sheet1.csv is used for pH prediction
 2)cpdata.csv is used for crop prediction

-CropPrediction contains the ML model used to predict crops written in python ph_model contains the ML model trained to predict the pH of the soil using the soil sample image.
+CropPrediction contains the ML model used to predict crops written in python. ph_model contains the ML model trained to predict the pH of the soil using the soil sample image.

 ResearchPapers contains different reseach papers and sources that we referred to build our mobile app.